 Mr. Bestwick had insisted that the city offer candidates a maximum salary of $180,000 per year over a four-year contract, which is far below the rate for city managers of similar sized cities.
 Only Ms. Samra was willing to accept the sub-par package.

-However, just eight months later Ms. Samra’s new $204,500 salary plus $24,500 bonus, which amounts to a retroactive salary hike, put her on a more competitive footing with her peers.
+However, just eight months later Ms. Samra’s new $204,500 salary, which was backdated to March, plus a $24,175 bonus put her on a more competitive footing with her peers.
 Her counterpart at the Regional District of Nanaimo, Phyllis Carlyle, was appointed in October with a salary of $206,000.

 Samra supports five who hired her without interview